ChatGPT: users trust a chatbot as much as a human

 In the end, test participants “voluntarily adopt and appropriate the moral stance of a chatbot” yet devoid of any conscience, notes the researcher.
 His study pleads for education of the general public on the limitations of these systems, going well beyond mere transparency on the fact that content has been generated by a chatbot.
 “Even if people know they are interacting with a non-human system, they are influenced by what it tells them”said to theAFP Prof. Amblard, who did not participate in the study.

-The problem, he says, is that the public believes ChatGPT is “an artificial intelligence in the sense that it would be endowed with skills, a bit of what humans are capable of doing”so what to do about it “it’s not an artificial intelligence system”.
+The problem, he says, is that the public believes ChatGPT is “an artificial intelligence in the sense that it would be endowed with skills, a bit of what humans are capable of doing”so what to do regarding it “it’s not an artificial intelligence system”.
 Because he doesn’t have “no modeling, semantics or pragmatics”he adds.

 Several regulatory authorities, including that of the EU, are working on artificial intelligence framework projects.
 With regard to ChatGPT, Italy became the first Western country at the end of March to block the service, for fears linked in particular to its use of personal data.
 Sebastian Krügel nevertheless fears that even if a legal framework is important, “Technological progress is always one step ahead”.
 Hence the importance of educating the population on this subject. “from school”.